 Showing Collections: 1 - 17 of 17

-Overview This collection provides materials from three sources: the America First Committee, other American groups with similar goals, and German propaganda in the 1930s.
+Abstract This collection contains materials from three sources: the America First Committee, other American groups with similar goals, and German propaganda in the 1930s.
 Materials include pamphlets, small monographs, serials, correspondence, flyers, posters, political ephemera, and photographs.
-Items reflect a sample record of the kinds of material generated before U.S. entry into World War II.
-Individually, they provide only a fragmentary record of the times.
-Overall, however, the collection gives an...
+These items are a sample of the kinds of material generated before U.S. entry into World War II.
+Taken individually, the items in this collection provide only a fragmentary record of the times; considered as a...

-Abstract In September 1940 Dr. Auhagen was arrested and called to testify before the Dies Commission in October regarding possible subversive Nazi activities.
+Abstract In September 1940, Dr. Friedrich Ernst Auhagen was arrested and called to testify before the Dies Commission in October regarding possible subversive Nazi activities.
 He was released, but kept under Justice Department surveillance until March 1941 when a federal grand jury issued an indictment against him for failing to register as a German agent.
-The articles, newspaper clippings and correspondence in the Friedrich Ernst Auhagen Collection were collected between 1939 and 1952 by Henry Pope, a prominent...
+The articles, newspaper clippings and correspondence in the Friedrich Ernst Auhagen Collection were collected between 1939 and 1952 by Henry Pope, a...

 Abstract The Committee to Defend America by Aiding the Allies was formed in 1940 to encourage American interest in aiding Great Britain, and ultimately in entering the war in Europe and defeating the Axis powers.
 The material collected here is only a fraction of the propaganda which was circulated.
 Included as well is some material by other similar groups active between 1940 and 1942.
 These materials were donated to the McCormick Library in 1980 by Northwestern University Archives who received them as...